 Now, we know why you should get EHS software.
-But to get the best EHS software, look out for these four capabilities:
+But to get the best application, look out for these four capabilities:

 The integration capability is very attractive for buyers searching for suitable EHS software.
-If EHS software was a game of Mario Kart, integration and configurability would akin to speed and acceleration – the necessities for winning a race!
+If it was a game of Mario Kart, integration and configurability would be akin to speed and acceleration – the necessities for winning a race!

-To put it simply, an EHS software unable to integrate with your workplace systems is a major inconvenience.
+To put it simply, EHS software unable to integrate with your corporate IT is a major inconvenience.
 Switching between systems (and learning a new interface) only increases time-spent.
 That’s not what we want.

 Integration between IT programs builds a unified business process and if something is easier to do, your users are more likely to do it.
 When it comes to user adoption, integration with your other IT is a no-brainer—especially if it means no new log-ins to remember.

-Furthermore, if you're able to fit EHS software in with your company’s IT strategy, your IT team is more likely to be on-side.
+Furthermore, if you're able to align EHS software with your company’s IT strategy, your IT team is more likely to be on-side.
 You’ll be making use of what your company has already invested in.
 Don’t reinvent the wheel!

 Now’s a good time to mention Pro-Sapien’s seamless, and unique, integration with Microsoft SharePoint and Office 365.